Combining strong and weak lensing estimates in the Cosmos field: Gravitational lensing in different regimes

 \subsection{Shear power spectra}

-In order for the cosmic shear estimates by weak and strong lensing to be correlated, as described in the next section, we need to derive the angular shear power spectra.

-The power spectrum of the Newtonian gravitational potential $\phi$ which is assumed to be weak in this context, $\phi \ll c^2$, is defined as \citep[cf.][]{mb2010}
+In order for the cosmic shear estimates by weak and strong lensing to be correlated, as described in the next section, we need to derive the angular shear power spectra.\\ The power spectrum of the Newtonian gravitational potential $\phi$ which is assumed to be weak in this context, $\phi \ll c^2$, is defined as \citep[cf.][]{mb2010}

 where $\phi$ was expanded into Fourier modes $\phi(x) = \int \frac{\textup{d}^3q}{ (2 \pi)^3} \hat{\phi}(q) e^{iqx}$.
 By computing the variance of the lensing potential (see equation \ref{eq:lensingpot}), we find the angular correlation function for the lensing potential